 3. Support the creation of communities within your organization

 We’ve mentioned that having friends at work makes work life happier.
-In the case of underrepresented employees, it can make a world of difference to have other people like them who can help them on their journey.
+In the case of underrepresented employees, it can make a world of difference to have people who can help them on their journey.

-Support your diverse hires in forging connections with like-minded people.
-You can do this by supporting anyone who wants to form a community based on a shared identity within your organization.
+Support your diverse hires in forging connections.
+One way to do this is by supporting employees who want to form communities based on shared identities.
 Ask them how you can help, what resources they need, and how they want to promote the initiative company-wide.

 Make sure to tell new employees about these groups during the onboarding process.